janparttimaa/custom-administrative-templates/Adobe Acrobat DC (Continuous Release)/README.md

 > These ADMX and ADML templates on this repository are forked and further developed from [original templates](https://www.adobe.com/devnet-docs/acrobatetk/tools/DesktopDeployment/gpo.html) provided by Adobe.
 This is so because of these reasons:
 > - Adobe's original templates covers only few settings.
 > - Adobe's original templates  are not actively updated and developed by Adobe.
-> - Adobe's original templates are not suitable for Intune-deployment using ingestion.
+> - Adobe's original templates are not suitable for Intune-deployment using ingestion as they do not offer OMA-URI values.

 This repository includes custom Administrative Templates for Adobe Acrobat DC (Continuous Release) that can be used on your on-prem environment or Microsoft Intune.